Retro games are all the rage right now. They may have outdated graphics, but people are still drowned into them.

-For the price, you can get a handheld with 4.3 inch display, 8GB memory, and a battery which lasts approximately 6 hours.
+For the price, you can get a handheld with a 4.3-inch display, 8GB memory, and a battery that lasts approximately 6 hours.

 In terms of game selection, it has over a thousand with no repeated titles.
 They are from various systems, including the SMC, GB, GBC, and GBA.

 There’s also an option to save game progress, which lets you pick up where you left off, not starting from the beginning.
 Just hit ‘Select’, and then ‘Save Game’, the progress will be saved immediately.

 Another interesting feature is TV output.
 In case you need to enjoy gaming on a larger screen, this feature will help a lot.

 Additional features are also provided, such as a stopwatch, voice recorder, e-Book reader, calendar, etc.

 Handheld emulators come in several screen sizes.
 While larger screens may provide a better view, some people prefer smaller ones because they are more compact.

 Don’t worry, this information is always included in the product description.
 Read the specs to discover the screen size.

 If it’s too large or small for your taste, you can skip it and keep on searching.